Arc'teryx Gamma LT Pant Review

 Our Analysis and Test Results

-These pants are both comfortable and weather resistant.
-Their 88/12 nylon/elastane blend makes for a stretchy pair, while the DWR coating and tight fabric weave combine to make a wind and water-resistant award winner.
-The fabric is noticeably heartier than some other models in this review and resistant to tearing on thorns and branches.
-All-in-all, we are really pleased with these pants.
+This pair is both comfortable and weather-resistant.
+The 88/12 nylon/elastane blend makes for stretchy mobility, while the DWR coating and tight fabric weave combine to create a wind and water-resistant award winner.
+The fabric is noticeably heartier than some other models in this review and resistant to catching on thorns and branches.
+All in all, we are really pleased with these pants.

 Performance Comparison